aggr0cr4g/hakscale-python/README.md

 # Why in Python
 Because it is helping me learn!
-No other reason as this will end up slower.
+No other reason as this will likely end up slower.
 Also, why not...

 =======